2100 accredited US Universities for Graduate Programs. 400+ specializations.

-Master's degree in Theology and Theological Studies is offered by 34 American universities.
-Liberty University had 16 international graduate students in its 34 program, which is one of the highest counts in the country.
+35 universities offer graduate programs in Theology and Theological Studies.
+Liberty University had 16 international graduate students in its 35 program, which is one of the highest counts in the country.
 Liberty University had the most women graduates in this program.

 The master of theological studies (MTS) degree offers students the opportunity to explore how different elements of religion relate to language, culture, and the evolution of different faith traditions.